Rionit/TDM-semestral-project/README.md

 For my first semestral project, I created a realistic 3D model of an **old oil lantern**.
 The goal of this project was to practice modeling, animation and texturing.
 Key features of this project:
 - **Software Used:** Autodesk Maya
-- Modeled mainly by revolving curves.
+- Modeled mainly by revolving curves
+- Swinging animation was done by hand
 - Experimented with **realistic materials** and **procedural edge wear** techniques
-- Swinging animation was done by hand.

 ---